globalcoffeeplatform/CoffeeDataStandard/docs/source/about.rst

 ============================
 Guidelines & Key Information
 ============================
+This project displays the initial basic common indicators for farm-level coffee sustainability.
+The common indicators are a result of a collective multi-stakeholder approach on defining key metrics for sustainability performance, based on the Sustainability Progress Framework elaborated under the joint facilitation of the Sustainable Coffee Challenge (SCC) and the Global Coffee Platform (GCP).
+The objective of this project was to define common denominators of indicators that are considered most important by a range of experts and practitioners.
+An additional criterion was the feasibility and complexity of the indicators.
-This project displays the initial basic Indicators for farm-level coffee sustainability, as originally determined by the GCP and the SPF Indicator Working Group.
-COSA--with feedback from the members of the Global Expert Committee--developed and synthesized practical metrics to operationalize the indicators so they can be functional across origins and comparable over time.
-The approach builds on global experience refined with tens of thousands of surveys and the expertise of the Committee members.
+COSA--with feedback from the members of a carefully selected global expert committee -- have developed and synthesized practical metrics to operationalize the indicators so they can be functional across origins and comparable over time.
+The approach builds on extensive global experience with sustainability metrics and the expertise of the committee members.

 **Data Privacy**: In the framework for this project, no data will be shared.
-However, it lays the ground for the potential to exchange data and making it easier to do so if needed, be it between business partners, or for sending information to a sustainability standard, etc. The project’s underlying philosophy is that every party has sovereignty over their own data, and is not obligated to share it.
+However, it lays the ground for the potential to exchange data and making it easier to do so if needed, be it between business partners, or for sending information to a sustainability standard, etc.
+The project’s underlying philosophy is that every party has sovereignty over their own data and is not obligated to share it.

 **Impact vs. Monitoring Data**: The following indicator approaches are built on a Monitoring methodology and not a Full Impact approach.
 The Monitoring approach generally relies on farmer recall of the most recent production year and reasonable local estimates that can provide good enough information in a simple way.
 This can facilitate wide adoption and use without the burden of full accounting which can be onerous for some organizations and farmers.
 Full Impact approaches can be used where desired and are in many cases compatible as it provides more accurate information but requires more investment and time in detailed record keeping, accounting, and data gathering skills.